HilkeB/social-robot-design-portfolio/docs/project5.md

 ### Insights after testing
 After the testing we conluded that the color coding of the robot is a bit simplified since colors can be used for way more than only conceying an emotion.
 A total of three different and interesting embodiments were created.
 A bigger variety of fundamental blocks, or mouldable fundamental blocks would provide a more realistic exploration.
 The velcro allowed for full exploration of the physical body of the robot and the technical components were varied and allowed for the exploration of functionalities.

+The combination of fundamental blocks and technical blocks allowed us to explore not only the technical, and robotic capabilities of a robot, but also the social aspects of the design.
+During the reflection of [week 4](reflection4.md) user centered design methods were discussed.
+These methodologies do not only look at what a robot should do, but also how a robot should do things or how a robot should be percieved.
+By exploring the embodiement of a robot via shapes and fruits the look and feel of a robot can be altered to match, or purposfully mismatch the intented use of a robot.
+It also allows a designer to explore the balance between form and function.